Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Diabetes

-The flavonols contained in cocoa have beneficiary effects by involvement in various mechanisms such as regulation of carbohydrate absorption in the gut, insulin sensitivity improvement by regulating glucose transporters and main insulin signaling pathways, and demonstration of lipid-lowering effects, antioxidant and anti-inflammatory activities (8).
+The flavonols contained in cocoa have beneficial effects through their involvement in various mechanisms such as regulation of carbohydrate absorption in the gut, insulin sensitivity improvement by regulating glucose transporters and main insulin signaling pathways, and demonstration of lipid-lowering effects and antioxidant and anti-inflammatory activities (15).

 Cancer

 Together with all the benefits of coffee highlighted above, it is shown that coffee also demonstrates cancer-reducing activity.
-In particular, it reduces oral, pharynx, colon, liver, prostate endometrial cancer, and melanoma.
-However, there is a relationship between coffee intake and the development of lung cancer, although these correlations have to be further evaluated (9).
+In particular, it reduces oral, pharynx, colon, liver, prostate, endometrial cancer, and melanoma.
+However, there is a relationship between coffee intake and the development of lung cancer, although these correlations have to be further evaluated (16).

 Article author photo Razmik Sargsyan